Black Republican cherry

-The fruit of the Black Republican is small, firm, and deep purple in color, with an intense taste well-suited to preserving.
-It was a very important commercial cherry in the Pacific Northwest, but already by the early 20th century was being surpassed by the Bing cherry.
-Today it is a rare variety, with about 200 acres in production, and is listed as an endangered heritage food in the Ark of Taste.
+The fruit of the Black Republican is fairly small by modern standards.
+It is firm and deep purple in color.
+Some say it has an intense taste and is well-suited to preserving.
+But by the early twentieth century the Black Republican was being surpassed by its offspring, the Bing cherry.
+Today the Black Republican is a rare variety, with about 200 acres in commercial production.
+The cherry is listed as an endangered heritage food in the Ark of Taste.
+For home growers, the tree is available from some West Coast nurseries.